dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Courage is taking those first steps toward your dreams even if you can't see the path ahead.**
+**The sun itself is weak when it first rises, and gathers strength and courage as the day gets on.**

-Anonymous
+Charles Dickens